The Lives of Christopher Chant: Christopher Chant

 Christopher is the protagonist of the book.
-He is nice and well-mannered, coming from a wealthy family.
-However, he tends to sulk and can be quite rude to people.
+He is nice and well-mannered, coming from a wealthy family, but he tends to sulk and can be quite rude to people.

 Christopher is discovered to be the next Chrestomanci when his best friend hits him in the head with a cricket bat by accident, killing him.
 The doctor had pronounced him dead, but then he woke up in the morgue, confused.
 His father recognised Christopher as having more than one life, and got hold of Dr. Pawson, a magic expert.
 Christopher is furious, seeing as he had to quit school for magic lessons.
 He discovers that he has an exceptional talent for magic, as long as he has no silver on him.
 After many lessons, he is spirited away to Chrestomanci Castle, where he is unhappy and has no friends but a cat he brings from Asheth Temple, Throgmorten, and the spirit travelling guide Uncle Ralph sends along, called Tacroy.

 The Living Asheth / Millie

 The Living Asheth (also called "The Goddess") is the physical embodiment of a goddess worshipped in a world in Series 10.
 She is a girl about Christopher's age and is also an enchantress (although she at first thinks her magic comes from Asheth).
 Christopher first encounters her when he is sent by his Uncle Ralph to retrieve a living animal from his inter-world travels.
 The Goddess trades him a particularly nasty cat called Throgmorten in exchange for books from his world—the goddess is not allowed to touch anything from her world that isn't holy.
 Christopher brings her books set in a boarding school, revolving around a girl named "Millie" (the series is reminiscent of Enid Blyton's boarding school series).

 The Goddess finds out that she is to die when she grows older and the Temple gets a new Living Asheth, so she runs away to Christopher's world after he tells her how he travelled from Series to Series.
 She adopts the name "Millie" from the books Christopher brought her.
 She winds up living in Christopher's world, going to school like an ordinary, wealthy girl with the funds the chief priestess gives her from the Temple.
-Later in the series, The Goddess becomes Christopher's wife, and is seen as such from Charmed Life onwards.
+Later in the series, the Goddess becomes Christopher's wife, and is seen as such from Charmed Life onwards.